7/7/22

 harder to remove than extrinsic teeth stains,

-and sometimes it’s hard to prevent
+and sometimes it’s

 discoloration by fate of an accident.
 Talking